-(c) Underwriting risk
+(b) Underwriting risk

-Barrenjoey Markets Pty Limited (ABN 66 636 976 059) (Barrenjoey) and Macquarie Capital (Australia) Limited (ABN 79 123 199 548) (Macquarie) (Underwriters) will be acting as joint underwriters, joint lead managers and bookrunners to the Entitlement Offer and the Placement.
-The Star entered into an underwriting agreement with the Underwriters in respect of the Entitlement Offer and the Placement on 23 February 2023 (Underwriting Agreement).
-Pursuant to the Underwriting Agreement, the Underwriters have agreed to underwrite the Placement and the Entitlement Offer other than the amount of approximately \$80 million, which is the subject of binding pre-commitments from The Star's strategic partners, Chow Tai Fook Enterprises Limited and Far East Consortium International Limited.
+Barrenjoey Markets Pty Limited (ABN 66 636 976 059) (Barrenjoey) (Underwriter) will be acting as underwriter, lead manager and bookrunner to the Entitlement Offer and the Placement.
+The Star entered into an underwriting agreement with the Underwriter in respect of the Entitlement Offer and the Placement on 25 September 2023 (Underwriting Agreement).
+Pursuant to the Underwriting Agreement, the Underwriter has agreed to underwrite the Placement and the Entitlement Offer.